Financial Aid and Scholarships

 The Free Application for Federal Student Aid (FAFSA) is a form that families must complete annually to determine their eligibility for Federal Financial Aid, and it is also used by the UCLA Financial Aid Office to determine a family’s financial aid package on campus, which may include potential scholarships, grants, work-study and loans.

-Your student should file a FAFSA each year in order to be considered for financial aid.
+Your student should file a FAFSA or California Dream Act application each year in order to be considered for financial aid.
 All students may be eligible for some form of financial aid.
 March 2 is the deadline for priority filing each year; students who file by this date will be considered for maximum eligibility.

 The Expected Family Contribution (EFC) figure is not an actual amount that you and your Bruin will be billed for and have to pay.
 It is an approximation of how much your Bruin and you may have to contribute throughout an academic year to cover your educational expenses.
 For more information, click here.